 One of the most common types of fertility treatment is artificial insemination.
 Within this category, there are various techniques, including intrauterine insemination and IVF.
-For many people, it is a viable solution for producing a child in various circumstances.
+For many people, it is the only way they can conceive a baby.

 Artificial insemination is attempting to conceive a baby through means other than sexual intercourse.
 The principle of artificial insemination has been the subject of research from the late 1800s onwards.
 Since then, the insemination process has become a widely accepted method of conception.